Principles underlying efficient exciton transport unveiled by information-geometric analysis

-Using $\mathcal{P}(\theta_\mu)$, Fig.~\ref{fig:GeometryVariation} shows the relative parameter importance for each of the transport model's input parameters with a number of different phonon environment descriptions and network geometries.
-For weak system-phonon coupling there is an overall dominance in the relative importance of the parameters which control the unitary dynamics of the system (i.e.~positions and on-site energies).
-Furthermore, we see a close similarity between $J_1$ and $J_2$ but, by contrast, for pure-dephasing-like noise, there are qualitative differences in parameter importance.
-This suggests that the presence of an asymmetry in phonon absorption and emission rates, derived from the thermodynamic consistency of our models with spectra $J_1$ and $J_2$, is a key feature in determining which parameters are most important in exciton transport.
-Physically, an up-down phonon rate asymmetry will lead to the lower energy eigenstates becoming increasingly populated as the evolution progresses.
-Therefore, the precise properties of these lower lying eigenstates will become more important.
-When there is no asymmetry in the up-down transition rates then, in the absence of an extraction process, the system would tend towards a maximally mixed state with equal population on all sites.
-In that case, the precise details of the system Hamiltonian and its resulting eigenstates will be less important, and thus Hamiltonian parameters (site positions and excitation energies) will have less influence on the system's dynamics.
+The quantity $\mathcal{P}(\eta_\mu)$ is shown in Fig.~\ref{fig:GeometryVariation} for each physical input parameter ($\vec{\eta}$) in simple 1D and 2D geometries with different phonon environments.
+For weak system-phonon coupling, the parameters which control the system's unitary dynamics (i.e.~positions and on-site energies) are significantly more important.
+Furthermore, we see a close similarity between $J_1$ and $J_2$ but, for pure-dephasing-like noise ($J_3$), there are \textit{qualitative} differences in parameter importance.
+This suggests that the presence of an asymmetry in phonon absorption and emission rates, derived from the thermodynamic consistency of models with spectra $J_1$ and $J_2$, is a key feature in determining which parameters are most important in exciton transport.
+Physically, a phonon rate asymmetry leads to lower energy eigenstates becoming increasingly populated as the evolution progresses.
+Therefore, the precise properties of these eigenstates will become more important.
+Without this asymmetry, and in the absence of an extraction process, the system would tend towards a maximally mixed state with equal population on all sites.
+In that case, the precise details of the system Hamiltonian and its resulting eigenstates will be less important, and site positions and excitation energies will have less influence on the system's dynamics.
 Finally, we note that stronger phonon coupling tends to exaggerate the above-discussed effects: for $J_1, J_2$, the lower energy states are populated more quickly and so the details of these states, and the different on-site energies and positions which determine them, are more important.
-Similarly, for strong coupling $J_3$, the maximally mixed state is reached more quickly, regardless of the initial configuration.
-Therefore, the most important considerations are simply how close the sink site is to all others and the extraction rate $\Gamma_{trap}$.
+Similarly, for strong pure dephasing, the maximally mixed state is reached more quickly; therefore, the most important considerations are simply the extraction rate ($\gamma_\text{trap}$) and the proximity of the sink site to all others.